 best: The best-fit policy ensures that tasks will be preferentially “packed” together on the smallest number of agents.

 worst: The worst-fit policy ensures that tasks will be placed on under-utilized agents.

 type: The scheduling policy to use when allocating resources between different tasks (experiments, notebooks, etc.).
+Defaults to

 fair_share: Tasks receive a proportional amount of the available resources depending on the resource they require and their weight.